IML-DKFZ/sure-vqa/README.md

 eval
 ├── <type_of_inference_you_run>
     ├── closed_ended_metrics.json
-    ├── mistral_metrics_closed.json
+    ├── gemma_metrics_closed.json
-    ├── mistral_metrics.json
+    ├── gemma_metrics.json
     ├── open_ended_metrics.json
     ├── test_results.json
 ```
-The file `mistral_metrics.json` contains Mistral evaluation results for open-ended questions, while `mistral_metrics_closed.json` holds the results for close-ended questions.
+The file `gemma_metrics.json` contains Gemma evaluation results for open-ended questions, while `gemma_metrics_closed.json` holds the results for close-ended questions.
 The folder name, `type_of_inference_you_run`, is defined during inference.
 It’s essential to correctly set the parameters in the evaluation configuration to ensure that evaluation is performed on the correct inference run.